malcolmw/Devito-RTM/README.md

 # devito-RTM
-Reverse-time migrations scripts for detecting/locating earthquakes using Devito.
+Reverse-time migration scripts for detecting/locating earthquakes using Devito.